oisco94/intercom-assignment/README.md

 (see src/main/java/com/example/demo/DemoApplication.java)

-Additionally, after the API has started - the below endpoint will be exposed return a list of users (sorted by user_id) which are in range of the Dublin Intercom office:
+Additionally, after the API has started - the below endpoint will be exposed which returns a list of users (sorted by user_id) who are in range of the Dublin Intercom office:

 GET - http://localhost:8080/invites